SparkDevNetwork/Rock-SQL-Library/README.md

 list of generally helpful and quality written SQL.
 If you have such a script feel free to send a PR.
 We will be selective of what we add, so please don't expect every PR to be accepted.
 Scripts not matching the style guide rules below will be rejected.

-*Please be sure to update the Table of Contents with a link to your script in your PR.*

 ## Directory Structure
 Scripts should be placed into a directory with the Rock domain as the folder name.
 Not sure what domain